RexiRexii/Dijkstra-Algorithm-Implementation/README.md

 # Dijkstra-Algorithm-Implementation
-Implementation for Dijkstra's algorithm for finding the shortest paths between nodes in a graph
+Dijkstra's algorithm is used for finding the shortest paths between nodes in a graph